DiTEC-project/pyaerial/README.md

 **Parameters**:

 - `autoencoder` (AutoEncoder): A trained autoencoder instance.

+- `features_of_interest` (list): only look for rules that have these features of interest on the antecedent side accepted form ["feature1", "feature2", {"feature3": "value1}, ...], either a feature name as str, or specific value of a feature in object form

 - `ant_similarity` (float): Minimum similarity threshold for an antecedent to be considered frequent.